-Hiking throughout The White Mountains is a year-round experience.
-From the rugged terrain of the Apache-Sitgreaves National Forest to the White Mountains Trail System, there are trails for all levels and ages.
-The White Mountains Trail System is a series of 25 to 30 interconnecting, multi-use trail loops ranging from the community of Vernon on the eastern edge and stretching to the community of Clay Springs in the west.
-The system includes urban trails in the Town of Pinetop-Lakeside, the City of Show Low and the Wagon Wheel area.
-Currently five delightful parks are being connected to the System: Fools Hollow Lake, Woodland Lake Park, Big Springs Environmental Study Area and Billy Creek.
+Hiking is a year-round activity in the Arizona White Mountains.
+From remote trails in the Apache-Sitgreaves National Forest to the trails of the White Mountains Trail System, there are trails for all ages and abilities.
+The White Mountains Trail System consists of over 200 miles of interconnecting, multi-use trail loops stretching from the community of Vernon in the east to the community of Clay Springs in the west.
+The system includes urban trails in Pinetop-Lakeside, Show Low and the Wagon Wheel area that connect to the parks in the area.

-WMOTA has catalogued numerous trails in Arizona and throughout the western United States.
+WMOTA has cataloged numerous trails in Arizona and throughout the western United States.
 Club members will have access to all of these trails and be invited to monthly rides and camping outings.
-More information and membership applications may be obtained at: www.wmota.org
+More information and membership applications may be obtained at www.wmota.org.

 The Arizona White Mountains are known for their abundant and diverse wildlife.
 Game hunts are available throughout the year and are managed by the Arizona Game & Fish Department.
 The area is famous for world-class hunting.
 These forests produced the current world-record typical elk.
 In addition to the hunts offered by the State of Arizona, the White Mountain Apache Tribe organizes game hunts as well.